Roguelike Game in C++17

 To capture our actions in code we use an enumeration in C++.
 It has

-actions identified in previous paragraph.
+four actions identified in previous paragraph.
 At the moment our

 actions list is very small, so the code to act on any given action is

-function.
-It's a very simple switch
+within main function.
+It's a very simple switch statement block.

 In future, we may change this aspect, for now it's good enough.

-The switch expects a std::pair
+The switch expects a std::pair with .first type being action and

-type being data.
+.second type being data.
 For the moment, data is only used by move

-type and is used to update
+case, where .second is another std::pair type and is used to update

 player position.
-Second std::pair
+Second std::pair is typedef'd to move_dir.

-value to move the player in X
+value to move the player in X and Y axis respectively.

 Key press handling